 What are your main areas of research interest?

 Our group has projects in the fields of epidemiology, IBD biomarkers, immunogenicity of biologics and biosimilars, IBD pathology and the microbiome.

 Does your centre or country have a common IBD database or bio bank?

-Yes, we have a national IBD Clinical Database (gediibasedados.med.up.pt).
+Yes, we do have a National IBD Clinical Database (gediibasedados.med.up.pt).

 What are your most prestigious/interesting past and ongoing projects?

-- Some GEDII members have been involved in the development of ECCO Statements, Consensus and Guidelines.
+Some GEDII members have been involved in the development of ECCO Consensus Statements.